 In this day and age, offering a retirement plan to your employees isn’t only a benefit—it’s an expectation.
 Offering a retirement plan often helps with overall employee retention and satisfaction, but unfortunately can also come with risk to you and your company should litigation from a past employee or beneficiary arise.
 Enlisting a professional trustee who strictly adheres to the Plan objectives and directives is essential.
 A self-trusteed plan’s administrator assumes all risk and liability in following Plan directives, whereas a professional trustee leverages their experience to make effective changes to the Plan that benefit employees and employers alike.

-At Preferred Legacy Trust Company, our professional trustees have experience with a variety of types of plans.
+At The Preferred Legacy National Trust Bank, our professional trustees have experience with a variety of types of plans.
 We stay up-to-date on laws, ever-changing regulations, and new compliance guidance in order to partner with you to better serve your employees.
 Our trustees keep employers on track to reach ERISA deadlines for IRS filings, required notices for participants, and plan amendments.
 Should our professional trustees accept investment management responsibility, then we will also oversee the investments in the Plan to ensure that funds are performing according to their designated fund objective.

 A self-directed IRA is an Individual Retirement Account, either traditional or Roth, that allows you the freedom to choose your own investments.
 Often times, these accounts are invested in alternative assets including real estate, a privately held company, mortgages, or LLCs.
 This type of investment allows you the ability to gain more diversification within your portfolio.